Schneegans/Fly-Pie/README.md

 Otherwise, it pulls the latest strings and merges them into the existing translation file.
 Translations of Fly-Pie are stored in the `po/` directory.

 * Open the file and start translating!
+We suggest using a tool like [Poedit](https://poedit.net/) or the [GNOME Translation Editor](https://wiki.gnome.org/Apps/Gtranslator).

 * Once you are happy to test your translation, save it as `<LANG-CODE>.po` file in the `/po` directory and install the extension with your updated translations: